Issues & Answers

 Over the past several decades, Korea has achieved a remarkably high level of economic growth and global integration to become a high-tech industrialized economy.
 From the early 1960s through the late 1990s, Korea had one of the world’s fastest growing economies.
-Today, South Korea is the 13th-largest economy in the world and the United States' seventh-largest trading partner.
+Today, Korea is the 12th largest economy in the world and the United States' sixth largest trading partner.

 Sustaining Korea's economic growth are key industries that have garnered recognition in the global arena.
 Korea is the world's leading producer of displays and memory semiconductors.
 Also, it is the second-largest shipbuilding nation in the world.
 Meanwhile, it ranks second in terms of mobile phones, and fifth and sixth in automobiles and steel, respectively.

-The South Korean economy is heavily dependent on international trade.
-In 2011, South Korea was the eighth largest exporter and ninth largest importer in the world.
+The Korean economy is heavily dependent on international trade.
+In 2013, Korea was the seventh largest exporter and ninth largest importer in the world.